Downey, California: Mapping L.A.

 According to Mapping L.A., Mexican and German were the most common ancestries in Downey in 2000.
 Mexico and Korea were the most common foreign places of birth.

+Mexican Americans and Latinos

+By 2020 Downey, which was previously heavily Anglo (non-Latino) White, became known as the "Mexican Beverly Hills" due to housing wealthy people of Mexican origin.
+The Hispanic population increased after the Immigration Reform and Control Act of 1986.
+Erick Galindo in The New York Times described Downey as "an aspirational suburb for Latinos in Los Angeles."
+In 2020 Blanca Pacheco became the mayor; she was the first woman of Latin American origins to hold that position.

 Homelessness

 In 2022, Los Angeles Homeless Services Authority's Greater Los Angeles Homeless Count counted 218 homeless individuals in Downey.

 Crime

 While reports of robberies, aggravated assaults, and petty thefts in Downey dropped in 2008, auto thefts reached a 10-year high.
 In 2008, 1,231 vehicles were reported stolen in Downey.
 Other crimes recorded by the FBI Crime Index for the year 2008 include 252 robberies, 172 aggravated assaults, 24 rapes, 711 burglaries, and 2,038 acts of larceny/thefts.

 Anti-gang activities

 In the late 1980s and early 1990s, Downey saw an increase in gang activity.
 Today there is still gang activity going in the south area of Downey.
 In response, Downey formed GOOD (Gangs Out Of Downey), a community-based organization that helps encourage young people between the ages of 10–20 to stay away from gangs.
 GOOD is also responsible for organizing many community events and programs such as various sports, after-school care, scholarship programs for at-risk students looking to attend college, and counseling for both young people and their parents.
 GOOD has kept a close partnership with the Downey Police Department.